Greece › Best Time To Visit

 Thanks!!

-Yes, Orthodox (Greek) Easter Sunday falls on April 8 while regular (western) Easter Sunday falls a week earlier on April 1.
+Yes, Orthodox (Greek) Easter Sunday and regular (western) Easter Sunday often fall on different dates.
 Easter in Greece is a big thing and travel and accommodation in Greece can be a small challenge during this time (so do book in advance).
 The week preceding Easter is indeed Holy Week (it translates as ‘Big Week’ in Greek) and it is marked by a series of church events each evening prior to the midnight Resurrection on the Eve of Easter Sunday.
 Easter Sunday is a day of celebration and eating when the culinary austerity followed by the more pious Orthodox Greeks during the 40 days of Lent previously comes to an end.
 Lambs are roasted on spits and much food and drink is consumed in a family-oriented celebration.

 This means a few things for the traveller.
 Food in general is commonly limited to ‘vegetarian food’ particularly during Holy Week.
 This means that restaurants will be limiting their food choices to ‘fasting foods’ (nistísima) though meat eaters may find some relief at places catering to the non-orthodox (which includes most restaurants on the islands).
 Because the tourist season has not yet officially kicked off, many summer tavernas and restaurants may not yet be open in touristy places.
 The tourist season usually gets into gear after Easter.
 Therefore, your days from 2-8 April may be marked by a level of paucity in food choices (think Ramadan in Muslim countries).